 The term “chronic fatigue syndrome” can result in stigmatization and trivialization and should no longer be used as the name of this illness.

-And sure, fatigue is a major part of it, but I think exertion intolerance more accurately describes the condition and not just one symptom.
-Broken down, Chronic Fatigue Syndrome is like saying constant tiredness symptoms, whereas Systemic Exertion Intolerance Disease is like saying a whole-body encompassing (systemic) medical condition (disease) where you get sick/sicker just by doing stuff (exertion intolerance)…
+Extreme fatigue is undeniably a major part, but I think exertion intolerance more accurately describes the disease as a whole and not just one symptom.
+Broken down, Chronic Fatigue Syndrome is like saying “constant tiredness symptoms”, whereas Systemic Exertion Intolerance Disease is like saying “a whole-body encompassing (systemic) medical condition (disease) where you get sick/sicker just by doing stuff (exertion intolerance)”.

 The committee’s report also emphasizes just how serious and debilitating the disease can be:

 Addressing people’s perceptions can be burdensome and even just explaining the breadth of symptoms that accompany this medical condition can be challenging and exhausting.
 Much more than only debilitating fatigue, it really is a complex disease.
-On top of that, people with this illness often suffer from other chronic illnesses as well, especially depression, which further adds to the complexity of not only diagnosing the illness, but treating it as well.
+On top of that, people with this illness often suffer from other chronic illnesses concurrently, especially depression, which further adds to the complexity of not only diagnosing it, but treating it as well.

-I realized that the only time I’ve ever explicitly written about having CFS and called it by name was back in :
+The only time I’ve explicitly written about having CFS and called it by name was back in May 2013:

 So it was a superb start to the evening — not only did it feel great to actually hang out with people again, but their warmth and energy was also a huge mood-booster. […]

-At times, it’s like I said, I can’t blame people for not wanting to be around someone who’s sick all the time.
-Most people’s lives are full of ups and downs, successes and failures, good times and bad.
-But my life isn’t just limited by illness, it’s consumed by it.
-Most often, the only thing I’ve done all week, the only thing I have on my mind and the only thing I have to talk about is my health.
-But no one likes to be around a Debbie Downer, so I’m constantly forced to choose between being fake, ignoring the obvious, pretending and lying just to have more pleasant conversation, or being honest, having integrity and bringing everyone down as a result.
+At times it’s like I said, I can’t blame people for not wanting to be around someone who’s sick all the time.
+Most people’s lives are full of ups and downs, successes and failures, good times and bad; but my life isn’t just limited by illness, it’s consumed by it.
+Very often, the only thing I’ve done all week, the only thing I have on my mind and the only thing I have to talk about is my health.
+But no one likes to be around a Debbie Downer, so I’m constantly forced to choose between ignoring the obvious and “being fake” while pretending and lying, just to have a more pleasant conversation, or, having integrity, being honest and bringing everyone down as a result.

-And at other times, it seems harsh that the people you thought were your close friends (or sadly, even family) turn their backs on you when you’re down and need them most.
-Of course it’s not fun or even easy to be around someone who’s sick all the time, but it’s never fun nor easy to be chronically ill either.
-When you think about the harsh reality of what life with SEID is like every day, non-stop, without escape, doesn’t that make being there for someone for just a couple hours seem like a relatively small sacrifice in comparison?
+At other times, it seems harsh that when you’re down and need them the most, the people you thought were your closest friends turn their backs on you.
+Of course it’s not fun to be around someone who’s sick all the time, but it’s never fun to be chronically ill either.
+If you think about the agonizing reality of what life with SEID is like every day, non-stop, without escape, doesn’t that make being there for someone for just a couple of hours seem like a relatively small sacrifice in comparison?
 Even though you can’t take away their illness, at least you can reduce their isolation.

-But to be fair, having friends is also a two-sided thing.
-Having a good friend is the result of being a good friend.
-Which actually, is part of the problem.
-Friends require physical as well as emotional energy, time and consistency.
+To be fair though, having friends is a two-sided arrangement: having a good friend is the result of being a good friend, so therein lies the problem.
+Friends require time, physical energy, emotional energy, and consistency.
 Or in other words, friends require exertion…